 Lucien Bull: Mister One Hundred Thousand Images

 Lucien Bull is a pioneer of chronophotography.
-Born in Ireland, move to France and together with Etienne-Jules Marey helped developing motion picture cinema.
+Born in Ireland, he moved to France and together with Etienne-Jules Marey helped developing motion picture cinema.

 Born in Dublin in 1876, to a British father and a French mother, Lucien Bull moved to France in 1894 and became an assistant to Etienne-Jules Marey in 1895.
 Marey was a French scientist, physiologist and chronophotographer who was working on the cinematographic at the time.
 He was studying how the human body works and felt that by capturing human movement on film, he could expand scientific understanding in this field.
 The cinematographic, the “gun camera”, was shaped like a rifle and took pictures of moving objects from a rotating plate.
 The camera was designed to investigate the study of motion.
 Marey’s camera was the forerunner of the motion picture cinema.